Apply online to license this technology

 However, when the destination or origin is arbitrary – such as a refueling ship at sea trying to intercept another ship – this can become a complex problem.
 In those scenarios, thousands of shortest-route calculations must be done in a time frame insensible to a human, so speed in finding the shortest route is of the essence.

-The present application provides a method and system that quickly determines the shortest oceanic route between dynamic points X and Y, using an oceanic routing system in which a computer implements spherical mathematics to calculate the shortest route.
-If Y is not visible from X, the system uses an overlay of vertexes on the globe and navigates from vertex to vertex.
+With this invention, Naval scientists have provided a method and system that quickly determines the shortest oceanic route between dynamic points A and B, using an oceanic routing system in which a computer implements spherical mathematics to calculate the shortest route.
+If B is not visible from A, the system uses an overlay of vertexes on the globe and navigates from vertex to vertex.

 - Optimal routing saves fuel and time

 - Other approaches such as a mesh overlay are computationally intensive and only approximate locations

 - Potential for collaboration with Navy researchers